Transition-based versus State-based Reward Functions for MDPs with Value-at-Risk: INTRODUCTION

+In this paper, we analyze the risk-sensitive MDPs and consider two VaR objectives for example, and propose a transformation for keeping the total reward distribution intact while simplifying the reward function.
+The analysis and the transformation method are illustrated in an inventory control problem, which is modelled as MDPs in both short and long horizons with finite state and action spaces.
+In Section 2, the notations of MDP and two VaR problems are introduced.

-In this paper, we study the VaR problems in short and long-horizon MDPs with finite state and action spaces, as well as the effect of the two reward functions.
-In Section 3, we use a short-horizon MDP to illustrate that under the expected total reward criterion, MDPs with the two reward functions (SA- and SAS-functions) have the same optimal expectation/policy, but different total reward distributions, which result in different VaRs.
-We also compare the augmented-state 0-1 MDP method and the Pareto front generation for VaR criteria.
+In Section 3, we use a short-horizon MDP to illustrate that with the expected total reward objective, MDPs with the two reward functions have the same optimal expectation/policy, but different total reward distributions, which result in different VaRs.
+We also compare the augmented-state 0-1 MDP method and the proposed method for VaR problems, and give the proof for the first method.

 Our main contributions are described and discussed in Section 4, which include the following: \begin{itemize}